 COMMON LIBRARY #5

-June 9th, 2019 in Centre for Cultural Decontamination participants: Vladimir Arsenijević, Lana Bastašić, Miljenko Jergović, Igor Štiks topic: Is Common Literature Possible?
+On June 9th, 2019 Centre for Cultural Decontamination hosted a discussion by Vladimir Arsenijević, Lana Bastašić, Miljenko Jergović, Igor Štiks on the topic: Is a Common Literature Possible?

 The participants discussed the possibility of common literature, and what it would convey.
-The main topic was whether this inclusive literature would include only writers writing in the variants of “our” language, or would it also include the writers originating from this language, who due to circumstances are writing in other, foreign languages.
-Joint presentation at major international book fairs was also discussed and various positive examples were mention such as “4 Countries/1 Language” presentation of the literature of German speaking countries etc.
+The main point of discussion was whether this inclusive literature would include only writers writing in the variants of “our” language, or would it also include the writers originating from this language, who due to their life circumstances, are writing in other foreign languages.
+Joint presentations at major international book fairs were also discussed and various positive examples were mentioned such as the “4 Countries/1 Language” presentation of the literature of German speaking countries, among others.